yonghyunk1m/gclef-cmu.github.io/blog/posts/250918_MusicArena.md

 ## Initial Data Insights

 From our initial data collection period [(July 28 - Aug 31, 2025)](https://drive.google.com/drive/folders/1lnb-zrAh4ny7cfrOYPpKROBr9B6b_pHw), we acquired **1,420** user-initiated battles, **1,051** of which resulted in a valid vote.
-This data powers our leaderboard and reveals fascinating patterns in user behavior.
-Here’s what we've learned so far.
+This data powers our leaderboard and reveals new insights into user behavior.
+Here's what we've learned so far.

-### 1. How do people discover music on the platform?
+### 1. How do users write prompts on the platform?

 About **27%** of user battles start with a **"🎲 Random Prompt"**, retrieving a [prebaked prompt](https://github.com/gclef-cmu/music-arena/blob/e87b37d8b758b7c9eab239abf02154494488d27e/components/gateway/prebaked.json), while the majority of users write their own creative prompts from scratch.
-Interestingly, users who write their own prompts are more likely to complete the vote (77% conversion rate) compared to those who use a prebaked prompt (65% conversion rate).
+We find that users who write their own prompts are more likely to complete the vote (77% conversion rate) compared to those who use a prebaked prompt (65% conversion rate).

 | Prompt Type           | Total Battles | Voted Battles | Vote Ratio [%] |
 | :-------------------- | :------------ | :------------ | :------------- |